Search: Advanced search

 3. Redirect behaviour

-If you catch your cat scratching inappropriately, make a loud noise (e.g. clap hands) to stop them before gently redirecting them towards a scratching post.
-Once at the scratching post, encourage scratching with a toy or with stimulated scratching movements.
-Never yell at your cat or hit them to discourage scratching, this is negative reinforcement, and it will only teach them to avoid you.
+If you see your cat scratching inappropriately, gently redirect them towards an appropriate scratching area or scratching post.
+You can do this by encouraging them over to the correct scratching area with a toy or with stimulated scratching movements.
+Take care when doing this, to prevent being scratched.
+Never yell at your cat or hit them to discourage scratching, as this form of punishment will only teach them to avoid you.

-Remember to check your cats claws if they are older or sedentary, as they may not engage in enough activity to wear down their claws.
-If left to grow unchecked, claws can quickly grow into cats paws leading to painful, infected feet.
+Remember to check your cat's claws if they are older or sedentary, as they may not engage in enough activity to wear down their claws.
+If left to grow unchecked, claws can quickly penetrate the foot pad leading to painful, infected feet.
 If you are unsure how to check your cats claws, you can find a tutorial on trimming cat nails from the HSUS.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person's unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.